jarvisniu/upload-oss/README.md

 # upload-oss

-Upload build files to aliyun oss
+Upload dist files to Aliyun OSS with one command

 ## Usage